dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

 |  bar	     |  -0.574517	|  -0.381072
 |  foo	     |  0.491797	|  3.322576

-Grouping by multiple columns forms a hierarchical index, and again we can apply the sum function.
+Grouping by multiple columns forms a hierarchical index, and again, we can apply the sum function.

 ```python
 df.groupby(['A','B']).sum()